-The Senator Don Oliver Black Voices Prize facilitates the recipient’s literary endeavors for 5 months—the January through May following the submission deadline.
+The Senator Don Oliver Black Voices Prizes is a stipend ($5,000 cash) intended to support the recipient’s literary activities during the winter and spring following the submission deadline.

-Literary activities during the prize period may include drafting new writing, revising existing writing, contracting and working with an editor, submitting writing for publication, undertaking creative mentorships or professional training, and other relevant activities.
+Literary activities during this ‘prize period’ may include drafting new writing, revising existing writing, working with an editor, submitting writing for publication, undertaking creative mentorships or professional training, and other relevant activities.

 Habiba Diallo